svivoli/Daily-Calendar/README.md

 - Ideally, the clear button would also clear the text content of the input

 I felt a little restrained by this project.
 I would have liked to be able to make the plus button append a list item to the note divs so that the user could enter multiple tasks per time slot.
 However, this proved to be a daunting task, as I was faced with creating multiple, repetitive functions as it was.
 On top of that, it would have been very complicated to manipulate the color of each task within the list if I had done it that way.
+I also wish I could have succeeded in making my code much, much more concise.
 Another project to circle back to once I develop my skillset further!

 --Sarah Vivoli